HashNuke/ennio/README.md

   * exception is the mailbox local part of the address
 * Few SMTP servers violate RFC and require uppercase verbs.
 * Should support 8BITMIME extension
+* Normally failures produce 550 or 553 replies

 ## RFCs